toponteam/TopOn-OpenApi/doc/英文/device_report_api_en.md

 | app_id       | String | N        | APP ID(single)                        | xxxxx                                                     |
 | timezone | Int | N | Time Zone | -8 or 8 or 0, default 8 |

-notes: Your device reporting data will create in the date which open authentication
+- Your device reporting data will create in the date which open authentication.
+If the data is not obtained at the time, please try again the next day <br/>

+- the data update time point of each time zone : <br/>
+1. UTC + 8: delayed 2 days, update at 5 am (UTC + 8) <br/>
+2. UTC + 0: delayed by 2 days, updated at 10 am (UTC + 8) <br/>
+3. UTC - 8: delayed by 3 days, updated at 0 am (UTC + 8) <br/>

 ### 4.4 Return data